who we are

 In this country, 1,900 children become victims of abuse or neglect, and four of them will die every day.

 CASA of East Central Illinois is directly combatting this statistic.
 We are not-for-profit organization that advocates for the best interest of children who have experienced abuse and/or neglect and have been brought into the Coles County and Cumberland County Juvenile court system.

 Volunteer advocates—empowered directly by the courts—offer judges the critical information they need to ensure that each child’s rights and needs are being attended to while in foster care.
 Volunteers stay with children until they are placed in loving permanent homes.
 For many abused children, a CASA volunteer is the only constant adult presence in their lives.

-On a large scale, Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms and communities.
+On a large scale, Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of children who have experienced abuse and neglect in courtrooms and communities.

 our mission. who we are. what we do.

 The CASA of East Central Illinois program is a not-for-profit corporation that advocates for the best interest of children who have experienced abuse and/or neglect and have been brought into the Coles and Cumberland County Juvenile court systems.

 what we do

-CASA volunteers work through the juvenile court system to facilitate prompt delivery of services and to make independent recommendations to the court concerning the child’s well-being.
+CASA volunteers work through the juvenile court system to facilitate prompt delivery of services and to make independent recommendations to the court concerning the child’s best interest.

 In order to accomplish the mission as stated, the CASA advocate must fulfill the following roles: